bruceravel/DnDthings/docs/distant_moon/chapter3.rst

 machine.
 One arm is folded up against its stack, the other two are manipulating things under the surface of the mulch.
 At the top of the stack is a small ring with lots of eyeballs.

+.. admonition:: Roll playing Oon For and Anya
+   :class: sidebar note

+   The worm is an unvarnished positive.
+The are **no** ill effects of having the worm.
+The linguistic abilities granted are 100 percent positive.

+   The process, however, is meant to be a weird and uncomfortable and suspicious as possible for the players.
+The grosser the process, the better!

 A closer look around the room will show lots of small rings wriggling around in the mulch.
 These are all solitary rings, not actual traeki.